sykoram/photo-map/README.md

 [Go](https://golang.org/) and [Git](https://git-scm.com/) have to be installed.

-Clone or download this repo, preferably into `$GOPATH/src/github.com/sykoram/photo-map`.
+Clone or download this repo somewhere into `$GOPATH`, preferably into `$GOPATH/src/github.com/sykoram/photo-map`.

 Download and install all dependencies:
 ```sh